 Level: High school and above

-About: Crash Course is a YouTube channel that contains (so far) six courses, each containing up to 42 videos, each on a different sub-topic.
+About: Crash Course is a YouTube channel that contains multiple courses.
 The videos are entertaining and easy to understand.
 These “crash courses” might not be a substitute for high school chemistry or world history but they’d go a long way in giving a student more confidence and understanding of the topic.

 Level: Middle school and high school